galasa-dev/automation/README.md

 It still initially uses the tasks: 'git-verify', clones the automation repository and then 'get-commit'.
 However, we then do a series of docker-builds to build and push the custom images we need to [harbor](harbor.galasa.dev/common), tagged with the latest commit SHA of the pr.
 These images allow you to run certain commands in other pipelines.
 For example the gpg-image is an image purely with the capabitlty to run gpg commands.
 This is needed in the generic 'maven-gpg' task whihc in turn is needed for the 'maven-build' task.
 This modularity of tasks makes pipelines much easier to compose as it can use tasks already made and pass in the specific parameters it requires.

-### main-automation

-The main automation build is different to the other repositories.
-This pipeline is triggered when there is a push to the main branch in the automation repository.
-We still initially clone the automation repository, but we then do a series of docker builds for the custom images which we then push to [harbor](harbor.galasa.dev/common), with the tag 'main'.
-Fianlly, we perform the task 'git-clean'

 ### pr-wrapping